DSpace/RestContract/items.md

  -H "Content-Type:text/uri-list" --data "https://dspace7.4science.it/dspace-spring-rest/api/core/collections/1c11f3f1-ba1f-4f36-908a-3f1ea9a557eb"
  ```

-The collection should be included in the body using a uri-list.
-It is mandatory
+The collection(s) MUST be included in the body using the `text/uri-list` content type.

 Return codes:
  * 204: if the delete succeeded (including the case of no-op if the collection was not mapped)